-8.3 A state university being a public enterprise of maximum social importance, it is the duty of all persons connected with it to be as civic-minded as possible.
+- 8.11 Teaching in the classroom, laboratory, seminar, or ward. - 8.12 Studying, investigating, discovering, and creating. - 8.13 Performing curricular tasks auxiliary to teaching and research, e.g., serving on faculty committees, attending to administrative and disciplinary tasks, promoting diligence and honest work in the student body. - 8.14 Influencing beneficially students and citizens in various extracurricular ways. - 8.2 Performance as a teacher, as a scholar, as an administrator, and as an individual is valued greatly by any university, for in these four ways its work is chiefly done. - A state university being a public enterprise of 8.3 maximum social importance, it is the duty of all persons connected with it to be as civic-minded as possible.
 It is also a duty to cooperate with the Board in carrying out the purposes and policies of the Board which are deliberately considered, usually by both the Board and the several faculties, in accordance with law and designed to attain the best educational results with the resources available.
-The Regents and all administrative officers are entitled to the cheerful acquiescence of all staffs in carrying out the policies duly adopted.
-At the same time, administrative officers are expected to listen with an open and appreciative mind to criticisms and suggestions coming to them from members of their staffs.
+The Regents and all administrative officers are entitled to the cheerful acquiescence of all staffs in carrying out the policies duly adopted. same time, administrative officers are expected to listen with an open and appreciative mind to criticisms and suggestions coming to them from members of their staffs.